hannes/MonetDBLite/README.md

 connection.close() //Don't forget! ;)
 ```

-### 9. Any tips for additional perfomance of MonetDBJavaLite regarding the JVM?
+### 9. Any tips for additional performance of MonetDBJavaLite regarding the JVM?

 We haven't dug into the settings of the JVM with MonetDBJavaLite yet, although we can do that in JNI.
 However we must
 remember that the best setting may vary with the underlying JVM, and MonetDBJavaLite will be just a part of the running
 application.
 One possible optimization is to run the JVM in `server` mode instead of `client` mode, although it should
 be benchmarked as it might not provide better performance results in some applications.
-You can check the stack overflow
+You can check the Stack Overflow
 question [here](https://stackoverflow.com/questions/198577/real-differences-between-java-server-and-java-client).

 ## License